doodeec/dcom-angular-dialog/README.md

 If you want to make this code better, feel free to open a PR

 ###Future
-Plan is to get rid of Bootstrap and jQuery completely
+Plan is to get rid of jQuery completely and use just jqLite